Have you ever wondered if an accounting method could significantly impact your business in the global market?

 In today’s global economy, inconsistencies in financial reporting across countries create challenges for global capital markets, foreign investments, and cross-border transactions.
 One key to addressing these issues is the “unification” of financial reports through accrual-based accounting.

-In Singapore, we adhere to the Singapore Financial Reporting Standards (SFRS), which have mandated accrual-based accounting for all companies since January 1, 2003.
+In Singapore, we adhere to SFRS, which has mandated accrual-based accounting for all companies.
 This standard is crucial for investors, employees, lenders, and anyone who relies on reliable financial information, both within Singapore and internationally.

 Therefore, if you want your business to thrive globally, adopting this accounting method is essential.

-In this article, we will explore what accrual basis accounting is, why you should use it, its key features, and comparison to another method.
+In this article, we will explore what accrual basis accounting is, why you should use it, its key features, and compare it to another method.
 We’ll also discuss how integrated accounting software can be a game-changer for your business.

 Table of Content:

-Accrual is the amount of money that has been earned or spent, but not yet paid.
-Therefore, accrual-based accounting is a method used in financial accounting to record revenue when it’s earned and expenses when they are incurred, regardless of when cash is received or paid.
-It clarifies the relationship between revenue and expenses, offering better insights into profitability.
-Additionally, it provides a more accurate representation of a company’s assets and liabilities on its balance sheet.
+Accrual accounting is a method that records revenue when earned and expenses when incurred, regardless of cash flow.
+It clarifies the relationship between revenue and expenses, offering better insights into profitability and a more accurate representation of a company’s assets and liabilities.

 Accrual accounting combines two key accounting principles: the matching principle and the revenue recognition principle.
 The matching principle ensures that expenses are recorded in the same period as the revenues they help generate.
 Meanwhile, the revenue recognition principle states that revenue should be recognized when it is earned, not necessarily when it is received.